earok/scorpion-editor-demos/README.md

 EXE2ADF by Bonefish

+FS-UAE by Frode Solheim

+WinUAE by Toni Wilen

 Uses the Silk Icons pack - http://www.famfamfam.com/lab/icons/silk/ - as well as the application icons for FS-UAE, WinUAE and Backbone.

 Documentation still needs to be done, but this video covers the essentials: https://youtu.be/7gm3xcmardw